-The lipstick palm is famous for its bright red crownshaft, from which it earns its common name.
+Cyrtostachys renda, the lipstick palm, is famous for its bright red crownshaft, from which it earns its common name.
 The base of the trunk is bright green with white rings while the crownshaft, or the part of the trunk where the palm fronds emerge, is bright red.

-The foliage of Cyrtostachys renda is deep green with pinnate leaves that can grow up to 5 feet long.
-This variety of palm grows to about 35 feet in a garden but can reach 50 feet tall in its natural habitat.
+The foliage is deep green with pinnate leaves that can grow up to 5 feet long.
+This variety of palm grows 25 to 35 feet tall in the wild.
 In the summer, these palms produce a shaft with greenish-white flowers that give way to small, black fruits.
-These plants have a slow to medium growth rate and can easily be grown in pots.
+These plants have a slow to medium growth rate and can be easily grown in pots.

 |Botanical Name||Cyrtostachys renda|